-The camera does not 'see' the same as the human eye, so the photographer uses their technical skill, experience, and knowledge of their equipment to record scenes in nature that will later result in high quality photographic prints.
+In addition to the creative aspects, the camera does not 'see' the same as the human eye, so the photographer uses their technical skill, experience, and knowledge of their equipment to record scenes in nature that will later result in high end landscape photography prints.

 So although the emotional aspect of fine art landscape photography could be defined as the artist's intention of using the camera for creative expression, whether it be a message, idea, or emotion, the other element to consider is the final, tangible print which can be an artwork unto itself.

-And in this article, we will specifically examine the processes an artist undertakes to produce beautiful master photographic prints of the highest quality that stand the test of time.
+In this article we will specifically examine the latter, or the processes an artist undertakes to produce beautiful master photographic prints of the highest quality that stand the test of time.

 The 'Art' Within Fine Art

 It is generally agreed among professional photographers that creating a high quality, archival print that is rich in detail and quality is the pinnacle of the art form.
 Viewing a masterfully crafted fine art print communicates awe, wonder, and appreciation to the viewer.